RedditRecs

 Reddit Icon

-eitherror • 7 days ago
+eitherror • about 2 months ago

 If your primary needs are; sleep tracking, training/exercise programs/suggestions and recovery tracking, then Vantage M3 beats Race S/Run by a long shot.
 It is not even close.